XcantloadX/PWAAT-Save-Editor/README.en.md

 # PWAAT-Save-Editor

 ## Features
+Basic features:
 * Import and export save files
 * Convert save files between Steam and Xbox
+(According to community feedback, Xbox save files have the same format as Switch save files, so Steam and Switch save files can also be converted.
+However, you need to handle the Switch save file import/export issues yourself.)
 * Unlock chapters
 * Modify health in court
+* Save slot management, including delete, copy, and move save slot data (Experimental feature, use only when necessary)

+Additional features:
 * Edit dialogue-box-related data
+* Encrypt and decrypt game resource files
+* Forcefully convert save file language

 ## Todo
 - [x] Save slot management, including delete, copy, import/export, and sort save slots
-- [ ] Forcefully convert save file language
+- [x] Forcefully convert save file language
-- [ ] Support version on other platforms (Android, iOS, cracked Switch, etc.)
+- [x] Support version on other platforms (Android, iOS, cracked Switch, etc.)
 - [x] Support for pirated PC copy
+- [ ] When there are multiple Steam accounts locally, allow selecting an account instead of defaulting to the first one
 - [ ] Automatically detect and convert save file types upon import
-- [ ] Tool for quick saves management
+- [ ] Tool for quick backup and save management

 ## Basic Usage
 ### Download